Mesothelioma and Veterans

 VA Disability Benefits

 One method of obtaining compensation is through the VA’s disability compensation program.
-The VA is well aware of the health consequences associated with asbestos exposure and has established compensation methods to account for the rising rates of ill veterans.
+The VA is well aware of the health consequences associated with asbestos exposure.
+They have established compensation methods to account for the rising rates of ill veterans.

 The VA considers mesothelioma and other asbestos-related illnesses as qualifying under their disability compensation structure if your asbestos exposure was related to your service.